truenas/documentation/content/CORE/Solutions/Integrations/Kubernetes.md

 # Introduction

+A CSI (Container Storage Interface) is an interface between container workloads and third-party storage that supports creating and configuring persistent storage external to the orchestrator, its input/output (I/O), and its advanced functionality such as snapshots and cloning.

 The open-source community has made a container storage interface (CSI) Kubernetes/Nomad driver available for integration with TrueNAS!

-[Kubernetes](https://kubernetes.io/) is "an open-source system for automating deployment, scaling, and management of containerized applications."

-[Nomad](https://www.nomadproject.io/) is a "simple and flexible workload orchestrator to deploy and manage containers and non-containerized applications across on-prem and clouds at scale."

-The TrueNAS integration drivers available from https://github.com/democratic-csi/democratic-csi are focused on providing storage using iSCSI, NFS, and SMB protocols and include several ZFS features like snapshots, cloning, and resizing.
+The TrueNAS integration drivers available at https://github.com/democratic-csi/democratic-csi are focused on providing storage using iSCSI, NFS, and SMB protocols and include several ZFS features like snapshots, cloning, and resizing.

-Contributions from the community are welcomed and encouraged!

 # Features